 Another customer, Nisar Ahmed from Shalimar said that profit maximization is the real motive of these vendors.
 “They sell outdoor plants at exorbitant rates even when naïve customers require indoor ones,” he said.

-In city-centre Lal Chowk near Makah Market, customers can regularly be seen arguing with these florists on rates.
-Some even lose cool and blame the administration for not regulating the flower industry.
+In the city-center Lal Chowk near Makah Market, customers can regularly be seen arguing with these florists on rates.
+Some even lose their cool and blame the administration for not regulating the flower industry.

 “The total size of the flower business in Kashmir has grown manifold, but these pavement florists, who operate illegally, are stealing away the lion’s share,” the customer rued.